tidhamecha/mlops-23/README.md

 # mlops-23
 for the mlops course at iitj 2023

+dummy commit to make the feature branch ahead of main branch.

 system requirements:
 OS
 h/w -- may be skipped -- general commodity h/w is required